ludwig-ai/ludwig/CONTRIBUTING.md

    pre-commit install
    ```

-1. If this installation approach runs into errors, you may need to install the following prerequisites:
+1. On MacOS with Apple Silicon, if this installation approach runs into errors, you may need to install the following prerequisites:

    ```bash
    brew install cmake
    brew install cmake libomp
    ```

-and then repeat the installation step:
+which require `homebrew` to already be installed on your development machine.
+Please install these libraries and then repeat the previous step:

 ```bash
 pip install -e .